brandon-rhodes/python-patterns/gang-of-four/abstract-factory/index.rst

     [Decimal('464.80'), Decimal('993.68')]

-After the labor of moving all of our code into methods, we are still able to use our factory to take control of how the parsing logic builds objects.
+Note that,
+thanks to the fact that Python classes offer static and class methods that can be invoked without an instance, we have not yet been reduced to needing to instantiate the factory class — we are simply passing the Python class in as a first-class object.

 Restriction: outlaw passing classes
 ===================================

-Next, let’s also pretend that a Python class cannot be passed as a value;
-only object instances can be assigned to names and passed as parameters.
+Next, let’s also pretend that a Python class cannot be passed as a value, but that only object instances can be assigned to names and passed as parameters.

 This restriction is going to prevent us